 Speaking of tutorials on Youtube, please click on the link below to subscribe to our YouTube Channel.
 You’ll find plenty of tutorials on popular songs and tips to improve your ukulele skills.

 Fast forward to today!
 The ukulele has taken its rightful place as one of the best-loved instruments.
-While remaining a serious instrument still being explored by professional musicians, it also plays the role as an every man’s instrument.
+While remaining a serious instrument still being explored by professional musicians, it also plays the role of every man’s instrument.

 The Ukulele Orchestra of Great Britain has never been more famous although the group was actually formed in 1985.
 Many popular entertainers and celebrities play the ukulele including Dwayne Johnson, Ryan Gosling, Bruno Mars, Cyndi Lauper, Taylor Swift and even Warren Buffet (yes, him too!).